 Requirements For Any Successful Dental Implant Treatment

 The term is derived from the Greek word for bone, which is ‘osteon’ and the Latin word integrate, which means to ‘make whole again.’
-Osseointegration is a process that must occur between your living jawbone and the artificial surface of your dental implant.
+Osseointegration is a process that must occur between your living jawbone and the artificial surface of your dental implants.

 Once your implant post is inserted surgically into your jaw, it requires several months to osseointegrate or heal.
 Usually, an implant post needs between three and six months for osseointegration.